santhureddie/santhureddie/README.md

-# Hi there, I'm Santhureddie! 👋
+# Hi there, I'm Santhosh! 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, open-source projects, and continuous learning.
 Here is a bit about me: